 Motin Sweets and Masala

-Violation counts have held steady across recent visits, with around six violations found each time.
+Violation counts have held steady across recent visits, averaging around six violations each.

-Across the inspection history, filth flies or food/refuse/sewage associated with (FRSA) flies is the issue that surfaces most often, recorded two times.
+Across the inspection history, “hot TCS food item not held at or above 140 °F” is the issue that surfaces most often, recorded three times.

 Compared to other Queens restaurants (averaging 75), there's room to close the gap.
-There are enough flags in the record to merit a second thought.
+The full record sits in fairly typical territory for a working restaurant.

 View 6 violations